-- Life, property or equipment is immediately at risk; or - Standards of public health, welfare or safety need to be re-established without delay (such as disaster relief)
+- Life, property or equipment is immediately at risk; or - Standards of public health, welfare or safety need to be re-established without delay (such as disaster relief).

 The Council must still act lawfully and with integrity, be prepared to account for all emergency procurements and act within delegated authority.
 The Council acknowledges that in emergency situations there can be a higher risk of fraud, bribery, corruption and inflated prices.
 Council will seek to take action to safeguard against these possibilities.

-5.6 Local Supply
+5.6 Local supply

+The Council will be a fair, but demanding buyer who will purchase from competitive suppliers where they offer best value for money.
 The Council will seek to promote the Christchurch economy through providing full and fair opportunity to compete for Council business.
 This will be achieved by:

-- Ensuring local suppliers are included within invitations to tender and quote whenever practical - Publishing a schedule of planned procurement opportunities on the Council website, and publicly advertising tender opportunities when appropriate - Considering local economic implications when planning major procurement activities and packaging work for contracts
+- Ensuring local suppliers are included within invitations to tender and quote whenever practical - Publishing a schedule of planned procurement opportunities on the Council website, and publicly advertising tender opportunities when appropriate - Considering potential commercial and practical advantages in purchasing locally produced goods and services - Considering local economic implications when planning major procurement activities and packaging work for contracts.